First-Year Research Experience

 Loyola has a great opportunity for you.

-- You will be a part of a FYRE Living Learning Community.
-The Learning Community (LC) will provide study groups, a place to get information about campus, social events, and undergraduate mentors familiar with the FYRE Program.
-Find out more about Learning Communities at http://www.luc.edu/learningcommunity/.
+- Beginning in the second-half of the fall semester, you will be a part of the FYRE Community.
+FYRE will provide study groups, be a place to get information about campus, support social events, and connect you with undergraduate mentors familiar with the FYRE Program.

 - In the spring, you will be enrolled in a mandatory, one-credit Loyola Seminar course (UNIV 102) taught by science, math, or computer science faculty.
 This will be an introduction to research practice, ethics, and career opportunities in STEM fields, as well as to the projects being conducted by Loyola faculty, staff, and students right here on the Lakeshore campus, at the Health Sciences Division (HSD), or at the Loyola University Retreat and Ecology Center (LUREC).

-- The best part is that during three weeks of the summer of 2020 (from Monday, May 11 to Friday, May 29), FYRE Scholars will work on a research team with professors and students, conducting research in an area of interest to you.
+- The best part is that during three weeks of the summer, FYRE Scholars will work on a research team with professors and students, conducting research in an area of interest to you.
 This is a full time commitment and will require you to conduct research and work in teams for 40 hours a week.
 During this time, you may live on campus or commute.
 The program will include evening activities that are not all mandatory, but highly encouraged.
 This is a great chance to see how the science and math you learn in your classes applies to the real world and benefits society.
 It is also a fantastic resume builder.

 Benefits to You:

-- FYRE Living Learning Community tailored to make your transition into college easier
+- FYRE Community tailored to make your transition into college easier

 - Experience working with Loyola professors, staff, and students on important research projects (For example, you could learn about invasive species and why they are a problem, be involved in getting rid of them at the Loyola University Retreat and Ecology Campus (LUREC), and study the methods and initial impacts of their removal.
 Or you could learn how to use mathematics to propose solutions to social justice issues such as minimum wage, drug addiction, and environmental concerns.
 Or you could use molecular dynamics simulations to understand the interaction of proteins with ligands.
 Or you could study the presence of lead in soil from communities in Chicago.)